openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 ![](Images/code4z-img3.png)

+*Figure 3.
+Go To Definition shows the point at which the USER-STREET variable is first defined.*

 ### Find All References

 The **Find All References** functionality (**SHIFT+ALT+F12**) highlights all references to a variable or paragraph and displays them in a list in the sidebar, so that you can easily navigate between them.

 ![](Images/code4z-img4.png)

+*Figure 4.
+Find All References lists all references to the USER-STREET variable in the code.*

 ## Copybook Support